Jaymon/caches/README.md

 # Caches

+THIS IS THE PREVIOUS VERSION OF CACHES, THIS IS HERE FOR ARCHIVAL PURPOSES ONLY, THE INTERFACE FOR CACHES HAS CHANGED DRAMATICALLY, BUT THIS WORKED AND SO I WANTED TO SAVE THIS VERSION SOMEWHERE EASY TO ACCESS THAN THE VERY BOTTOM OF THE COMMIT HISTORY

 I don't have time to write the documentation right now, but it works if you set `CACHES_DSN` environment variables:

     caches.interface.redis.RedisInterface://localhost/0